-Determine your future in the trades
+Find your future in the trades

 Guidance for your career

-To be awarded an Intermediate VCAL, you must complete a learning program which contains a minimum of 10 credits.
+In order to graduate with an Intermediate VCAL, you must complete a learning program which contains a minimum of 10 credits.
 One credit is awarded on successful completion of 90-100 nominal hours of accredited curriculum.
 A certificate must contain two VCAL units at the award level (Personal Development Skills and Literacy) and other curriculum components from:

 - VCAL units